pommicket/ted/GUIDE.md

 After installing ted, you can just start using it like you would any other editor.
 The keyboard shortcuts are mostly what you'd expect them to be (Ctrl+o for open, Ctrl+n for new, Ctrl+s for save, etc.).

+You can open this page from ted by pressing Ctrl+Shift+p to open the command palette, and selecting "open-guide".

 ### Tips

 - Even if you don't want to change anything with ted, it's a good idea to look at the config file (see below) to